ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 Seth received the drink, and drank of it as well.

-Having now received some bread and enjoyed some beer, Seth was startled back to reality as Cain broke the silence between the two of them.
+Having now received some bread and enjoyed some beer, Seth was startled back to reality as the stranger broke the silence between the two of them.

 "So I have offered you my food and drink, but I have not gotten your name.
 What name do you go by, my friend."

 In between bites, Seth replied, "My name is Seth.
-What might your name be."
+I come from the fields over the way.
+What might your name be?"

 The stranger looked back at Seth, "What a nice name that is, Seth.
 My name is not near so nice.
 My name is Cain."